MASantos/DragonCompSci/Test-T3-2-G12.md

 2. (40% KTC) The gist of the **insertion sort**  algorithm consists in building a sorted list of number by inserting each of them one by one in the right position.
    Say, the list of numbers $R_1,\,R_2,\,R_3,\,\dots \,R_n\,R_{n+1}$ is such that the first $n$ of them are already sorted.
 How can we sort the full list?

-       1. Sketch a reasoning of how to sort the full list using PMI and proving it is correct.
+       1. Write a pseudo-code for this algorithm
-       2. Write a pseudo-code for this algorithm
+       2. Explain the code's logic in your own words.
+Make sure to clearly show how PMI is used to guarantee the logic is correct.
 3. (30% KCA) Calculate the closed form of the following sums and prove your result by mathematical induction.
 Hint: Use the method of shifting and the well-known result $S_n=\sum^n_{k=1}k=n\dot (n+1)/2$